wp-plugins/xili-language/readme.txt

 * To help authoring, current user can choose language of his dashboard.

-* xili-language select *on the fly* the multilingual .mo files present in the theme's folder.
+* xili-language select *on the fly* the multilingual .mo files present in the theme's folder (no cookies, no redirections like "301").

 * xili-language uses a custom taxonomy to specify language of post, page and custom post.